-The proforma reports in CaseWare include additional instructions and report language that is specific to the type of agreed-upon procedures being performed.
+The proforma reports included with the standard AUP package contain additional instructions and report language that is specific to the agreed-upon procedures being performed.

-Report on [Brief Description of Agreed-Upon Procedures]
+Report on Agreed-Upon Procedures applied to [contractor name and subject

-The agreed-upon procedures report provides the requestor with our findings resulting from performing the procedures.
+The agreed-upon procedures report provides the requestor with our findings resulting from applying the procedures.
 The "Report on" section will describe the subject matter (e.g., Elements of a proposal) or assertion that the procedures were applied, state we performed the agreed-upon procedures and the date (with any revisions) the procedures were agreed to.